-A student in grades 9-12 will be advanced a grade level based on the number of course credits earned.
-[See Grade-Level Classification on page Error!
-Bookmark not defined..]
+A student in grades 9-12 will be advanced a grade level based on the number of course credits earned

 Students will also have multiple opportunities to retake EOC assessments.
-[See Graduation on page 58 and Standardized Testing on page 87.]
+[See Graduation on page 60 and Standardized Testing on page 91.]

-For the 2021-22 school year, a parent may request in writing that a student repeat a course taken for high school credit that the student took and received credit for during the 2020-21 school year.
+For the 2022-23 school year, a parent may request in writing that a student repeat a course taken for high school credit that the student took and received credit for during the 2020-21 school year.
 Before granting the request, the district may convene a retention committee to meet and discuss the request and will invite the parent to participate.